-2022 NFL odds: NFL win totals released
+2022 NFL win totals ahead of training camp

 Our good friends over at DraftKings Sportsbook have been crunching the numbers and have published their win total predictions for the 2022 NFL season.
 You will notice off the bat that the 2022 NFL win totals seem a touch low.
 Last season, the Chiefs opened with the highest win total prediction at 12 games.
 This year, the Bills and Buccaneers lead the way with 11.5.
 Green bay sits just a half-game back at 11 despite opening at 11.5.
+This is more to do with parity around the league, causing more close games and well-rounded rosters.

 Also, the AFC, especially the AFC West, is stacked.
 Not only are nine AFC teams listed with a 9.0+ win total prediction, but the AFC West is going to be a gauntlet, with the Chiefs (10.5), Broncos (10), and Chargers (10) all predicted with double-digit wins.
 Plus, the Raiders, now with Davante Adams and Chandler Jones, are sitting at 8.5 wins, the highest “bottom feeder” of any division in football.